How to Become a Middle School Teacher

 Middle school teachers need good communications skills in order to discuss students’ needs with parents and administrators.

-Middle school teachers must have a bachelor’s degree.
+Middle school teachers typically must have a bachelor’s degree.
 In addition, public school teachers must have a state-issued certification or license.

 All states require public middle school teachers to have at least a bachelor’s degree.
 Many states require middle school teachers to major in a content area, such as math or science.
 Other states require middle school teachers to major in elementary education.

 Some states require middle school teachers to earn a master’s degree after receiving their teaching certification and obtaining a job.

 Teachers in private schools do not need to meet state requirements.
 However, private schools typically seek middle school teachers who have a bachelor’s degree and a major in elementary education or a content area.